PRIVACY NOTICE in compliance with General Data Protection Regulation (GDPR) (EU) 2016/679

 Why Nunhead Osteopaths Ltd collect your personal data and what we do with it.

-When you supply your personal details to this clinic they are stored and processed for 4 reasons (the bits in bold are the relevant terms used in the Data protection Act 2018, which includes the General Data Protection Regulation – i.e. the law):
+When you supply your personal details to this clinic they are stored and processed for three reasons (the bits in bold are the relevant terms used in the Data Protection Act 2018, which includes the General Data Protection Regulation – i.e. the law):

 1. We need to collect personal information about your health in order to provide you with the best possible treatment.
 Your requesting treatment and our agreement to provide that care constitutes a contract.
 You can, of course, refuse to provide the information, but if you were to do that we would not be able to provide treatment.